 There are many different BDD frameworks that enable you to create these kinds of executable specifications, but the two most popular are Cucumber and Specflow.
 Similarly, there are many different automation frameworks that integrate with BDD frameworks, but the most popular options are Selenium and Robot Framework.

-Business-driven development and executable specifications are designed to reduce wasteful activities in software development, such as vague requirements or slow feedback cycles.
+Behavior-driven development and executable specifications are designed to reduce wasteful activities in software development, such as vague requirements or slow feedback cycles.
 The approach eliminates the communication gap between business analysts and developers while ensuring that new changes don’t unexpectedly break functionality.

 After writing a user story and acceptance criteria, product, developing, and testing team members should come up with examples to illustrate each acceptance criteria.
 These examples can be translated into executable specifications that ensure the rules are followed.